 The 2018 Farm Bill legalized the production, sale and consumption of hemp and hemp-derived compounds like CBD.
 In order to qualify as hemp and not cannabis (as they are genetically the same species), a plant has to be tested by a third party lab and proven to contain under 0.3% THC content.

 Full-spectrum refers to an extract that contains the full range of beneficial compounds that are found in the plant’s natural form.
 When you have a full-spectrum product, you can harness the full power of the Entourage Effect-- that is, the synergy between all of the elements of the plant that make it far more effective than an isolate product, which contains only one compound.
 Research has proven time and time again that full-spectrum products are many times more effective than their isolate counterparts.

-All mammals have an endocannabinoid system, so CBD’s potential anti-inflammatory properties might just apply to our animals, too.
-For the time being, only one study has been conducted on the safety and effects of hemp-derived CBD on dogs-- and it demonstrated that CBD (in both measured doses) eased pain and increased the comfort of osteoarthritic dogs-- without any side effects.
+All mammals have an endocannabinoid system, so CBD’s properties might just apply to our animals, too.
+For the time being, only one study has been conducted on the safety and effects of hemp-derived CBD on dogs-- and it demonstrated that CBD (in both measured doses) has no negative side effects.

 Typically between 4-14 days.